polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 ## Requirements

--   Completed all tasks described in **Before the HOL - Azure Stack - Operations**
+-   Complete all tasks described in **Before the HOL - Azure Stack - Operations**

 ## Exercise 1: Create and publish an Azure Stack Marketplace item